-The citizenship status of the student's parents does not affect the student's eligibility for federal financial aid.
+The citizenship status of the student's parents should not affect the student's eligibility for federal financial aid.
+Although the Higher Education Act expressly limits the use of FAFSA data for anything other than determining and awarding financial aid, families with mixed immigration status remain concerned about data privacy under the current administration.
+Recent federal policies raise serious concerns about family safety when sharing the information required to complete the FAFSA.
 If the student is dependent, parent information will be required on the FAFSA, and the parent(s) will need to complete their section of the FAFSA.
 Parents without social security numbers can now create an FSA ID.
 You can find more information here.